 In her role with the NFJP program, she has the honor of supporting agricultural workers in accessing vital training and career resources.
 This program is a bridge to brighter futures, offering hard-working individuals the guidance and skills they need to secure stability and success.
 Knowing that she can contribute to their journey drives her passion for this work.
 Every story of progress and achievement affirms her commitment to empowering these workers, strengthening not only their lives but also the heart of our community.

 Ms. Sosa has spent the majority of her life in Yuma County, where she has developed a deep connection to the community and its agricultural heritage.
 Passionate about staying active, she enjoys playing various sports.
-Ms. Sosa considers herself to be very social and finds great fulfillment in engaging with people, particularly in listenin
+Ms. Sosa considers herself to be very social and finds great fulfillment in engaging with people, particularly in listeni

 Ms. Sosa has spent the majority of her life in Yuma County, where she has developed a deep connection to the community and its agricultural heritage.
 Passionate about staying active, she enjoys playing various sports.
 Ms. Sosa considers herself to be very social and finds great fulfillment in engaging with people, particularly in listening to their life stories.
 She is fascinated by where people come from, what journeys they’ve taken, and what aspirations they hold for the future.